jaquith/cmp-integrations/README.md

     - `extension-4.js` - All Tags - After Load Rules (should be the last extension in the list), blocks or allows tags based on implicit/explicit consent.
 No need to modify.
 Should be the LAST 'All Tags - After Load Rules' extension.

 3. Modify the `example-map.js` extension to match your CMP / TiQ configuration.
-There is a helper script in the comments of that extension that will generate the basis.

 4. Edit the utag loader template to include this line directly after `##UTGEN##`